December 5, 2005

 The Arbat

-The book takes place in the Arbat - a neighborhood in Moscow with a long long history.
+The book takes place in the Arbat – a neighborhood in Moscow with a long long history.
 (I suppose most everything in Russia has a long long history!)
-I also found some pictures of it online - it looks absolutely adorable.
-You do get a sense, from the novel, of the quaintness of this community, the artistic life of the Arbat, the jazz clubs, the theatres - The novel follows a group of kids who grew up together in the Arbat, and we see what happens to them as the Revolution begins to eat its young.
+I also found some pictures of it online – it looks adorable.
+You do get a sense, from the novel, of the quaintness of this community, the artistic life of the Arbat, the jazz clubs, the theatres – The novel follows a group of kids who grew up together in the Arbat, and we see what happens to them as the Revolution begins to eat its young.

 The novel ends with the murder of Kirov.